-Sutherland shooter's history puts Texas gun laws in the spotlight
+How was Texas shooter able to legally purchase a gun?

 You need a license to carry a handgun on you, but not a long gun

-Purchasing, possessing and carrying firearms are all different parts of gun ownership that carry different regulations depending on federal, state and local laws.
 In Texas, you do not need a permit to buy a handgun or a long gun.
 You also are not required to register firearms with the state, and you are not required to be licensed as an owner.

 Texas has a very specific set of regulations on who can and cannot be licensed to carry a handgun.

 According to the Texas Department of Public Safety, a person can be rendered ineligible for several reasons, including the conviction of a felony or Class A or Class B misdemeanor "or equivalent offense."

 According to Abbott, the Texas Department of Public Safety indicated Kelley applied for, and was denied, a license to carry a handgun.
 However, according to state laws, just because you do not have a license to carry a handgun does not mean you can't purchase or possess one under federal law.

+Kelley bought four weapons in total -- two in Colorado and two in Texas, the ATF said.
+One each was purchased in 2014, 2015, 2016 and 2017.
+Two handguns were found in the shooter's vehicle.
+A Ruger AR-556 rifle was found in front of the church where Kelley dropped it when a local resident rushed him.

-In Kelley's case, none of this really mattered anyway.
-While handgun licenses are a regulated part of Texas law, you do not need a license to carry a long gun, which is what Kelley used in the shooting.
+While handgun licenses are a regulated part of Texas law, you do not need a license to carry a long gun, the gun that Kelley fired into the church.
 Moreover, there is no provision in the Texas Penal Code that prohibits carrying a long gun in public.

-This is where things get a little more complicated.
 There is no waiting period for purchasing firearms in Texas, but you do need to pass a background check.
 In some states, a background check can be run fairly quickly through the National Instant Criminal Background Check System (NICS).
 However, Texas is not one of these states, so firearms dealers are required to contact the FBI directly for all firearm background checks.

 The Gun Control Act prohibits the "transfer of a firearm" (which can be a sale) to people with certain criminal or personal history.
 Among the things that can keep you from getting a gun: A conviction of a crime "punishable by imprisonment for more than 1 year," restraining orders pertaining to "an intimate partner or child," a conviction of a "misdemeanor crime of domestic violence," or a dishonorable discharge from the US Armed Forces.

-This brings the conversation back to Kelley's behavior and legal history before he purchased the Ruger AR-556 in April 2016.
-Would his discharge status and convictions of assault keep him from getting a gun?
+This brings us back to the Air Force's failure to notify civilian law enforcement of Kelley's criminal record.

+"Somebody really dropped the ball," Former Air Force Chief prosecutor Colonel Don Christensen told CNN.

-We know he was court-martialed in 2012 for two counts of Article 128 of the Uniform Code of Military Justice.
+Kelley was court-martialed in 2012 for two counts of Article 128 of the Uniform Code of Military Justice.

 This article states that anyone who "who attempts or offers with unlawful force or violence to do bodily harm to another person" is guilty of assault, and any person who "commits and assault" resulting or likely to result in death or serious injury is guilty of aggravated assault.